saurabh-suman2/fox_conjecture_Th4q/README.md

-# Fox's Trapezoidal Conjecture for Four-Strand Turk's Head Knots
+# Fox's Trapezoidal Conjecture for Four-Strand Turk's Head Knots and Links

 [![arXiv](https://img.shields.io/badge/arXiv-2606.15256-b31b1b.svg)](https://arxiv.org/abs/2606.15256)

-This repository contains the computer-assisted proofs accompanying the paper **[Fox's Trapezoidal Conjecture for the Four-Strand Turk's Head Knots](https://arxiv.org/abs/2606.15256)**.
+This repository contains the computer-assisted proofs accompanying the paper **[Fox's Trapezoidal Conjecture for the Four-Strand Turk's Head Knots and links](https://arxiv.org/abs/2606.15256)**.

 The scripts provided here verify the log-concavity of the core polynomial sequence $D_n(z)$ associated with the Alexander polynomials of the infinite knot family $Th(4, 2n+1)$.
 By establishing strict log-concavity, these certificates formally complete the proof of Fox's Trapezoidal Conjecture for this family.